 Â

-Our modern world is nutrient depleted.
-Much of this is due to agricultural incentives, and the rise of processed foods.
-The nutritional values of some popular vegetables, from asparagus to spinach, have dropped significantly since 1950.
-A study found important nutrients in some crops are up to 38% lower than there were at the middle of the 20th Century.
-On average, across the 43 vegetables analyzed, calcium content declined 16%, iron by 15% and phosphorus by 9%.
-A research review on pesticides and their effects on soil found that pesticides negatively impacted the organisms by as much as 70 percent.
+Our modern world is nutrient-depleted.
+Much of this is due to agricultural incentives and the rise of processed foods.
+The nutritional values of many popular vegetables, from asparagus to spinach, have dropped significantly since 1950.
+A study found important nutrients in some crops are up to 38% lower than there were at the middle of the 20th century.
+On average, across the 43 vegetables analyzed, calcium content declined by 16%, iron by 15% and phosphorus by 9%.
+A research review on pesticides and their effects on soil found that pesticides negatively impacted the organisms by as much as 70%.

 Â